7 Ways To Attract New Customers and Grow Your Business This Year

 Customers are people, and what do people want?
-They want things that make their lives less difficult.
+They want things that make their lives easier.
 Sometimes purchasing a product or service adds a level of difficulty to their lives, and they will always choose the path of least resistance.

 When businesses reach out to customers on an individual level, they notice.
 How do you meet people on that personal level?

-3. Remember customer preferences.
+• Remember customer preferences.
 Whether you have to use a database, a card file system, or your memory, remember customer preferences.
 Remember how they like their coffee, what color their living room paint is, what time of year they go on vacation and tend to want lawn care services.
-Build an incentive or rewards program that plugs these preferences in, or send out email or coupons with these preferences in mind.
+Build an incentive or rewards program that plugs these preferences in, or send out an email or coupons with these preferences in mind.
 We trust people who know what we like.
-Empower your employees to periodically gift a customer (free drink, free appetizer) based on their favorites.
+Empower your employees to periodically give a customer a free drink or free appetizer based on their favorites.

-When customers feel like you know and like them as a person with a name and with likes, they will trust you more readily than if you treat them like a stranger–no matter how pleasant and professional you are–every time they walk through your door.
+When customers feel like you know them as a person with a name and preferences, they will trust you more readily than if you treat them like a stranger—no matter how pleasant and professional you are—every time they walk through your door.

 Meeting people is the best way to get people to be loyal, and there are a few ways you can make this personal one-on-one connection to potential customers.

-1. Social Media.
+• Social media.
 Your social media accounts are not mere broadcasting tools.
 They are also places for conversation with real people, places where you can be seen as a business made up of individuals who respond conversationally.

-3. Support Desk.
+• Support desk.
 The support desk isn’t just about solving problems.
 It’s also a place to learn more about what your customers need, want, and expect.
 And, it’s the perfect opportunity to meet your customer at their frustrated worst and turn their day around.
 You have a greater opportunity, through excellent support experiences, to form positive feelings at this time than during benign, non-support interactions.

-4. Trade Shows.
+• Trade shows.
 Setting up a booth or arranging for meet-and-greets in your industry is how you put a face to your business name.
 It’s how you get remembered.
 Dismissing a business is easier if you’ve never met a real person who worked there.

 Let’s take another look at that last one, meeting face-to-face.